-At the end of Reception, the teachers record individual children's attainment in the Early Years Foundation Stage Profile, in line with national expectations as legally required by the Government.
+At the end of Reception, the teachers use the collated information from workbooks and learning journals to discuss, moderate and record individual children's attainment in the Early Years Foundation Stage Profile.
+This is in line with national expectations as legally required by the Government.
 These scores are shared with parents, year 1 teachers and with the local authority.
 Early Years staff also share each child's individual learning journal with the next class teacher and complete transfer records for children moving on within the school, and to other settings.